pelensky/pelensky/README.md

 I like to eat lunch outside if it's sunny, and in a group if people are around.
 I make a point of never eating by myself at my desk and continuing to work.

+I have Slack on my phone, but notifications disabled.

 ## Getting in touch
 Slack is the easiest way to get in touch with me, and I have it on at all times while I'm at work.
 If I really need to focus I won't check it constantly, but I check at a minimum once an hour.